-School Nutrition Coordinator Dana McCormack said though Columbia County Schools do not use peanut butter supplied by Peanut Corporation of America, the Baxley, Ga., plant linked to salmonella-tainted products blamed for eight deaths and hundreds of illnesses in 43 states, the staple has been pulled from the menu to avoid public confusion.
+School Nutrition Coordinator Dana McCormack said though Columbia County schools do not use peanut butter supplied by Peanut Corporation of America, the Blakely, Ga., plant linked to salmonella-tainted products blamed for eight deaths and hundreds of illnesses in 43 states, the staple has been pulled from the menu to avoid public confusion.

-Peanut butter and jelly sandwiches, which for two years have been available daily as part of the countys school lunch program, have been replaced on each schools menu by a managers choice item, McCormack said.
+Peanut butter and jelly sandwiches, which for two years have been available daily as part of the county's school lunch program, have been replaced on each school's menu by a "manager's choice" item, Ms. McCormack said.